davidchyou/PredictTerm/README.md

 Leave-half-out cross-validation will be performed during training.
 ROC-curves and AUC statistics will be generated for reporting.
 Retraining will not replace the default random forests (which were trained based on RDT and IT reported by Dar and Sorek).

+**What to do with the output?**

+PredictTerm can be used to predict strong terminators and type them as IT, RDT, IT+RDT or unclassified.
+While "unclassified terminators" may be non-terminators, these can be novel terminators if within terminator regions or near gene termini.
+Terminators found within transcribed regions or operons may have regulatory roles.
+As an example, we can use PredictTerm to understand the role of Rho factor and RDT in termination.

 Main input (detail below): fna file, [gff file of CDS positions]

 Main output (detail below): Terminator predictions site, type, scores